A glossary and description of key aspects of the system and terminology used.

 Projects are configured from Template(s) which define the Workflow or Phase/Gate and Task structure of a Project.
 A summary view of the Workflow is included in the (clickable) left-side Navigation panel, with link-lines to highlight Dependencies.
 A detailed view of the Workflow is provided in the Project Home page (Workflow tab)

 Admins can define (Project) Templates so that a consistent structure is followed for a set of projects, such as those in a specific program or related to a specific customer.
 Templates can include the Phases, Tasks, Task Outputs and their types, any Approvals required and the Dependencies for a project workflow.
+Tasks in a Template can have a Duration to define the (default) length of time that Task is expected to take to complete.
 In addition, the Roles, such as Project Manager, can be defined in the Template and used to define which Role(s) should Approve a Task Output..

 Projects are created initially from a Template.
 Using Project Setup, Dates can then be applied to them. and the specific Team Members (users) assigned to the Roles, to specifically configure and launch the project, or to make further changes to it during its lifecycle.

 Projects have a phase/gate structure.
 Phases are (auto-numbered) and nameable.
 A Project workflow can comprise multiple phases, which may overlap in time.
 Each Phase has an Entry and Exit Gate.
 Phase names cannot be changed one a Project is Active.

 Entry/Exit Gates are automatically created and always exist in a Phase.
 Entry/Exit Gates provide link points for Task Dependencies, for example, so that certain Tasks in a Phase depend on the Entry Gate being Started, or so that the Phase Exit gate can only be completed when the outputs of various earlier Tasks are completed (Finished).
 See Dependencies